architectatwork/ALKS/README.md

 ###Security
 *	Critical account data is encrypted in DynamoDB using client side encryption
+*	Enable SSL (Additional security outside of application)
+*	Track logging using Splunk or ELK (Additional security outside of application)

 ###Design Constraints
 AWS SDK has a constrained policy length (2048 bytes) to generate tokens.
 Refer topic "Policy limitation Work around" below.